SUMMARY OF ALLOWANCES AND BENEFITS

 Evacuation Payments: Evacuation payments are made when an employee/family member(s) is authorized or ordered to evacuate a foreign post.
 Evacuation payments consist of (1) a subsistence allowance to help cover the costs of lodging, meals, laundry, and dry cleaning; (2) local transportation at the safehaven; and (3) an air freight replacement allowance if air freight is not shipped from post.
 Subsistence amounts are based on the safehaven’s per diem rate if the family is occupying commercial quarters, and vary based on family size.
 M&IE payments decrease over time.
 Evacuation payments terminate no later than 180 days after the evacuation order is issued.

-Generally, the United States is designated as the official safehaven, and evacuees are required to return to the U.S. to receive allowances.
-An employee may request designation of an alternate foreign safehaven for special family needs but approval is not guaranteed.
+Generally, the United States (anywhere in the 50 States and the District of Columbia) is designated as the official safehaven (at times, when necessary, an official foreign safehaven may also be designated), and evacuees are required to return to the U.S. (or official foreign safehaven) to receive allowances.
+An employee may request designation of an alternate safehaven for special family needs but approval is not guaranteed.
 See DSSR sections 600 and 960 (Evacuation Payments Worksheet) and the Evacuation Manual available at each foreign post for more information.
+The Office of Allowances' website also contains Frequently Asked Questions on Evacuation.

 Advance of Pay: Up to three months’ salary (minus certain deductions as designated by the agency) may be advanced when an employee is assigned to a foreign post.
 An advance of pay may also be authorized for medical emergencies.
 Repayment varies by agency; the State Department maximum is 18 pay periods; the DOD maximum is 26 pay periods.
 See DSSR 850 for further information.